jessmsang/se_project_react/README.md

 ## Technologies and Techniques Used

 This project was our first project to use React.
 It was a good opportunity to become more fluent in state management.
+It also uses responsive design to create a mobile-view, which includes its own CSS styling in addition to the desktop-view CSS styling.
+This project utilizes a weather API to provide weather data in which the app adapts to.

 ## Links